cPanel and WHM release urgent patches for three security flaws

 Technical details of the fixed vulnerabilities 🛡️

 The identified vulnerabilities include an authentication issue in WHM that allows an attacker to execute unauthorized actions without valid credentials, a flaw in temporary file handling that could compromise data integrity, and a gap in user permissions that facilitates privilege escalation within the environment.
-Patches are available in the stable versions of cPanel and WHM, and it is recommended to update from the administration panel or via terminal commands to avoid exposures.
+Patches are available in the stable versions of cPanel and WHM, and it is recommended to update from the administration panel or via terminal commands to avoid exposure.